Apprenticeships (England only)

 Will my prior degree mean that my apprenticeship learning would not qualify for government funding?

-The funding rules are set by the government and change from time to time, so you and your prospective employer should be careful to check your eligibility ahead of making any commitments.
+The funding rules are set by the government and can change from time to time, so you and your prospective employer should be careful to check your eligibility ahead of making any commitments.

 Will there be any grants available for apprentices who may have to take a pay decrease to complete the apprenticeship?